 Is equitable distribution used in Georgia?

 To divide assets during divorce, judges use the concept of equitable distribution.
 Through equitable distribution, judges are able to rule on how possessions will be split between spouses.
-Alabama law adheres to the concept of equitable distribution to decide matters during a divorce because it is believed to be a fair and just manner of distributing assets.
+Georgia law adheres to the concept of equitable distribution to decide matters during a divorce because it is believed to be a fair and just manner of distributing assets.
 Through equitable distribution, assets will be divided fairly and justly by a court.
 With this concept being used, it is important to remember that a fair distribution does not mean that the assets will be divided evenly between the spouses.
 Instead, the judge will use their discretion to consider factors relating to the marriage and how this should affect the division of the possessions between the couple.
 When deciding how to split assets, the judge will consider many factors of the marriage.
 These factors can include the duration of the marriage, the standard of living, the value of the marital assets, the health and age of both parties and the earning capacity and income of the couple.
 The allocation of assets can be impacted by the contribution of each party, tax consequences and an individual’s financial situation.

 How is a prenuptial agreement involved?